Fees and Charges

 You won’t be charged any contribution, exit or withdrawal fees.

 You can see the fees actually charged during the most recent financial year for MFL in the latest fund update.

-Information about calculation of fees on account statements
+Information about how we calculate fees shown on your account statement

 All KiwiSaver scheme providers are required to show on the account statement the fee that each member has paid, as a dollar amount.
 Because we support greater fee transparency, we believe we should also apply it to MFL.

 The 'Annual fund charge' percentage you see in the account summary in your account statement is the ‘Total fund charges’ percentage set out in the Fund Update for the financial year end prior to your account statement financial year end.